Founders Caterina Fake and Jyri Engeström make it official with a new venture fund, Yes VC

 If your ambition is to become the next Kleiner or Sequoia, that’s one thing.
 But that’s not the ambition of [Founder Collective] and it’s not our ambition, either.
 We want to stay disciplined.
 We’re a two-person firm that’s on track to make 30 investments.
 I’m not sure we could handle more volume than that.

-TC: You’ve co-founded this fund with your business and life partner, Jyri Engeström.
+TC: You’ve co-founded this fund with your business, and life, partner, Jyri Engeström.
 He’s Finnish, which makes me wonder about your geographic focus.
 Will there be one?

 CF: We’re based in SF but because Jyri is Finnish and has a strong European connection, he does get a lot of European deal flow, so we expect that will part of it.